CoraZhenyanWu/portfolio/_posts/2021-10-23-Partnership Proposal.md

 At the end of the game, criminals, justice, and other volunteers are in charge of the tail-end work.

--Criminal and justice students are still responsible for keeping the order of exiting the stadium to avoid stampedes.
+-Criminal and justice students are still responsible for keeping the order of exiting the stadium to avoid stampedes.<br>
 -All other volunteers are to stay and help to clean up the stadium.

 Finally, media arts and journalism students are responsible for assisting other news networks to edit reports about the game.